gkapoor1/htmlmail/README.txt

      * Any customized filters should be carefully tested, as some of the template variables have changed.
-Full documentation is provided both on the module configuration page (Click on the Instructions link) and as comments in the htmlmail.tpl.php file itself.
+Full documentation is provided both on the module configuration page (Click on the Instructions link) and as comments within the htmlmail.tpl.php file itself.
      * The following options have been removed from the module settings page.
 In their place, any combination of [15]over 200 filter modules may be used to create an email-specific [16]text format for